olmax99/pyathenastack/README.md

 # Docker Flask API [![Build Status](https://travis-ci.org//olmax99/dockerflaskapi.png)](https://travis-ci.org//olmax99/dockerflaskapi)

-This is a web API project.
-Its main purpose is to store large datasets into a data lake (AWS S3), and further load the data into the data warehouse (AWS Athena).
+This is a web API project with a capability of distributed background workers.
+Its main purpose is to store large datasets into a data lake (AWS S3), and further load the data into the awarehouse (AWS Athena).

-The application can be deployed anywhere Docker can be deployed to.
-Tests are performed using the pytest framework.
-The ORM is set up in SQLAlchemy directly applying the flask declarative base approach.

 ---

 **Project Design**

-- Store large JSON to parquet.
-- celery + redis background worker
-- session token with user id (postgres)
-- alembic database updates
-- persistent logs (postgres)
-- JWT passphrase endpoints
-- cloudformation.staging.yml + cloudformation.production.yml
-- Review 'AWS Well Architected Framework' - split templates into VPC groups
-- Admin view for creating users and store JWT

 ![Graph](images/dockerflaskapi.png)